MolBIFFM/diana/README.md

 customized Cytoscape style specifications.

 ## Setup
-External dependencies can be installed using pip by running the following
+External dependencies, consisting of NetworkX, pandas, and SciPy, can be installed using pip by running the following command
-command:

 ```
 pip3 install -r diana/requirements.txt
 ```
-External dependencies consist of NetworkX, pandas, and SciPy.

 DIANA is currently developed using Python 3.10.4, Ubuntu 22.04 and Cytoscape 3.9.1.